 ABOUT POKHARA TRIP

 Planning a trip to Pokhara?
-Presenting a perfect 2-3 days itinerary for a trip to Pokhara, which will brief you about the places to visit, best area to stay, best lake side restaurants, best spa’s and best nearby places from Pokhara like Begnas Taal, Muktinath Temple, trekking spots nearby Pokhara etc.
+Presenting a perfect itinerary for a 3 Day Trip to Pokhara, which will brief you about the places to visit, best area to stay, best lake side restaurants, best spa’s and best nearby places from Pokhara like Begnas Taal, Muktinath Temple, trekking spots nearby Pokhara etc.

 Pokhara is a beautiful lakeside hill station in Nepal.
 It sits alongside 6.5 kms long Fewa Lake, which offers wonderful view with mountains in the backdrop, jungle on one side and city on the other.
 It is very scenic, beautiful, safe and economical.
 The people are warm and very helpful.
 Pokhara also gives you a brief about Nepali Culture – their folk dance, dresses and food.
 This place is a dream come true destination for all trek loving people.
 This city attracts a lot of foreigners all throughout the year.